poanetwork/poa-test-setup/README.md

 - Payout address, password and private key is copied to `./keys/payout_keys` folder
 - Voting address, password and private key is copied to `./keys/voting_keys` folder
 - Initital key is removed
+- Most ETH from initial key is transfered to voting key

 ## Additional scenarios